 Skip Saturday Morning Cartoons

-Tours are currently held at 10 a.m. on Saturdays only.
+Tours are currently held at 10 a.m. on Sat. only.
 This is due to protecting the eerily beautiful nocturnal eyes of the wolf.
-Founders and “wolf parents” Paul and Collette Pondella are using donations to complete work on their barn—once that opens they can host meet and greets year round.
+Founders and “wolf parents” Paul and Collette Pondella are using donations to complete work on their barn—once that opens they can host meet-and-greets year round.

 Sit Tight, Learning First